Madfarm/firstDotnetApi/notes.md

 .SingleOrDefault() returns the only element in a sequence or a default value if the sequence is empty
 - throws an exception if there is more than one element in the sequence

+NotFound() will return a Not Found status code that we can return in our api

+ActionResult<Type> - lets us return multiple options from a controller action method

 ## Controllers
 first import the Mvc namespace, using Microsoft.AspNetCore.Mvc;